thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 There's many different ways to approach this, but keep in mind of Vue's reactivity approach, and large datasets..

 The dataset itself shouldn't be fully reactive, as well as groups generated from your key order.

-Passing around methods that return objects instead of the objects themselves.
-Or using something like the composition api, you can take advantage of shallowRefs, and markRaw to avoid observing too many things.
+In this example, we separate layout styling computations from the hierarchy ones.

+We don't want to regenerate the hierarchy every time we change the layout, we only want to regenerate when the key orders change.